gsqlcmd allows synchronizing data across databases on different database server platforms.

 Here is a sample table that contains saved timestamps:

-You can use a single table for all database tables and synchronization pairs due to the source and target columns.
+Due to the source and target columns, you can use a single table for all database tables and synchronization pairs.

 Here is a batch file to merge new and updated rows only from the table31 to table32: